Chart Color Schemes

 Population growth drivers in Denmark are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Denmark's population was around 6,833 as of November 2025.
-This reflects an increase of 523 people since the 2021 Census, which reported a population of 6,310 people.
-The change is inferred from the estimated resident population of 6,707 in June 2024 and an additional 82 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3.7 persons per square kilometer.
-Denmark's growth rate of 8.3% since the 2021 census exceeded the SA3 area's growth rate of 7.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 80.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Denmark's population is around 6,732 as of Feb 2026.
+This reflects an increase of 422 people (6.7%) since the 2021 Census, which reported a population of 6,310 people.
+The change is inferred from the estimated resident population of 6,707 from the ABS as of June 2024 and an additional 85 validated new addresses since the Census date.
+This population level equates to a density ratio of 3.6 persons per square kilometer, providing ample space per person.
+Over the past decade, Denmark has demonstrated resilient growth patterns with a 1.3% compound annual growth rate, outpacing the SA3 area.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 80.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends suggest an increase just below the median of regional areas across the nation, with the area expected to expand by 842 persons to reach a total of 7,675 by 2041, reflecting a gain of 10.5% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, an above-median population growth for Australian non-metropolitan areas is projected, with the area expected to expand by 842 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 12.1% in total over the 17 years.

 Frequently Asked Questions - Population